hyphanet/plugin-WebOfTrust/STYLE.md

   This order ensures that when someone reads the class top to bottom then they will quickly get a rough overview of what it does before they get lost in technical details.

+## Naming

+- Member variable names are prefixed with "m", unless the variables are static.
+  The first letter after that is written in uppercase.

+- Static member variable names are written all uppercase, with words separated by "_".
+Example:
+  `public static final int THIS_IS_A_CONSTANT = 1;`

 ## Git